-Pasteurized eggs are a great product for anyone who has special concerns about food safety, but not every grocery store carries them.
+Pasteurized eggs are worth looking into for anyone who has special concerns about food safety.
+They can be harder to find, however, as not every grocery store carries them.

 A company called National Pasteurized Eggs sells its Davidson's Safest Choice brand pasteurized eggs in grocery stores across the country, and they have a store locator to help you find where they're sold.

 Pasteurized eggs have been recommended by the Centers for Disease Control and Prevention (CDC) to reduce the risk of foodborne illness.
 This is especially relevant when preparing recipes calling for raw or undercooked eggs, or feeding young kids, pregnant women, or the elderly.
 There is a decided flavor trade-off, but it might be worth it if you're in this demographic or are cooking for someone who is.

 One solution is to use pasteurized eggs (pasteurization can even be done at home, using your microwave).
 Pasteurized eggs are gently heated in their shells, just enough to kill the bacteria but not enough to actually cook the egg, making them safe to use in any recipe that calls for uncooked or partially cooked eggs.
 Note that poached eggs and eggs prepared over easy or sunny-side up aren't fully cooked.